Symptoms of Depression

 Cognitive and Thinking Impairments

-Depression often accompanies cognitive function impairments, including:
+Depression often involves cognitive dysfunction, including:

-• Memory decline and decreased decision-making ability
+• Memory decline and impaired decision-making abilities

 Physiological and Behavioral Symptoms